 D-Rings: Does the vest have at least two D-rings?
-These are handy for attaching zingers to hold floatant, forceps, whistle, and nippers.
+These are handy for attaching zingers to hold floatant, forceps, whistles, and nippers.

 Pockets: These are the most critical feature of the vest.
 Too many, too few or poorly placed pockets will cause you to throw the vest away.
 While it seems like a large number, a good vest should have at least ten pockets.
 If you have more than twenty, you will either lose track of where everything is or feel compelled to fill the empties with useless stuff.

-Exterior: Load the vest in the store with the same number of fly boxes and accessories you intend to carry.
-Look for two large pockets, one on each side, on the bottom row with two small pockets sewn onto the outside of each.
+Exterior: Load the fly fishing vest in the store with the same number of fly boxes and accessories you intend to carry.
+Look for two large pockets, one on each side, on the bottom row, with two small pockets sewn onto the outside of each.
 Use the large pockets to hold dry flies in one and nymphs/streamers in the other.
-Consider using one of the new retractable fly boxes, like the one from Boomerang Tools, that attach to the vest on a heavy duty zinger and keep the box from being left on the side of a stream or lost when dropped in the current.
-The four small outside pockets can contain 5X and 6X tippet, 4X, and 3X tippet strike indicators and split shot respectively.
+Consider using one of the new retractable fly boxes, like the one from Boomerang Tools, that attach to the vest on a heavy-duty zinger and keep the box from being left on the side of a stream or lost when dropped in the current.
+The four small outside pockets can contain 5X and 6X tippet, 4X and 3X tippet strike indicators, and split shot, respectively.
 Many anglers prefer using a tippet holder on a zinger instead of putting the spools in a pocket.
-The top row may have one or two pockets to hold a thermometer, glass cleaning cloth, pocket knife and any other small item not attached to a zinger.
+The top row may have one or two pockets to hold a thermometer, glass cleaning cloth, pocket knife, and any other small item not attached to a zinger.

 Interior: Some vests have a few interior zipper pockets handy for storing a couple of extra leaders and your fishing license if it does not have to be displayed.

 Finally, many vests come with a D-ring on the back to hold a net with a magnetic release.
-If you routinely catch “nettable” fish, it is a handy feature.
+It is a handy feature if you routinely catch “nettable” fish.